h1376h/MLCourse/ML_Obsidian_Vault/Lectures/7/Quiz/L7_3_Quiz.md

-# Topic 7.3: AdaBoost Algorithm Quiz
+# Lecture 7.3: AdaBoost Algorithm Quiz

 ## Overview
 This quiz tests your understanding of the AdaBoost algorithm, including weak learners, weight updates, algorithm steps, and theoretical foundations.